Green Infrastructure – Private Capital

 The original goal was to execute first-ever green infrastructure public-private partnership agreements (P3s) in two to four Great Lakes municipalities as a new approach to financing distributed green infrastructure.
 The P3s would be large (up to $50 million) and would enable cities to aggregate services and optimize performance, to make it economically feasible for governments and utilities to greatly expand green infrastructure throughout the Great Lakes region.

 The team piloted new business models that have led to the largest investments in green infrastructure the Great Lakes region has ever had.
 As of December 2020, Milwaukee’s investment at $20 million was the largest single investment in green infrastructure in the entire basin.
-Buffalo’s $68 million bond issued in early 2021 will become the region’s largest green infrastructure investment.
+Buffalo’s $54 million bond issued in mid 2021 became the region’s largest green infrastructure investment.